ucb-bar/riscv-sodor/README.md

 * Use the newest riscv-test benchmarks, which provide printf (but require syscall support) and dump out the uarch counter state.
 * Update the 3-stage to RISC-V 2.0.
-* Get the 3-stage working in Princeton mode (previously only worked in Harvard mode).
+* Update the 3-stage to work in Princeton mode (previously only worked in Harvard mode with synchronous memory).
-* Use the riscv-dis binary for providing diassembly support (instead of using Chisel, which is expensive), which is provided by the riscv-fesvr repository.
+* Use the riscv-dis binary to provide diassembly support (instead of using Chisel RTL, which is expensive), which is provided by the riscv-fesvr repository.